UncleGazpacho/Battery_Simulation_Project/README.md

 This project is open-source and released under the MIT License.
 Feel free to use and modify the code as needed for personal or commercial use.

 **Authors:**
-This project was developed by [Your Name].
+This project was developed by Yannick Gorda

-**Acknowledgements:**
-- Special thanks to the developers of Python and the pandas library for enabling efficient data processing.
-- The structure of this project was inspired by energy simulation workflows commonly used in renewable energy analysis.

 ---